apjanke/so-you-wanna-code/course-outline-ideas.md

 * Find some programming blogs and add them to your Feedly stream.
   * Now go through them every couple days!
 * Find some devs on Twitter and follow them using your dev Twitter account.
+* Try sending a few things from your RSS feed to Pocket and reading them there.
+* Save a few pages to your Pinboard.

 ### Setting up your dev meatspace